developwithpassion/exercises/assignment_1/README.md

 - Create a new branch to do your work on
 - Make the necessary changes to the code
 - Push your code up to github
-- Send me a pull request
+- Send me a pull requests whenever you have code that you want me to review

-## Code Objectives
+## Code

-You will need to modify the code in the code.js file, specifically in the transform_array function.
-When you are done, all of the console.asserts should show the expected output.
+You will need to modify the code in the code.js file